15 Famous American Architects of 18th & 19th Century 1764-1892

 Career & Projects

 Initially, Hugh Ferriss prepared architectural renderings for various other designers and architects.
 He worked for architect Cass Gilbert.
 There he prepared drawings for the Woolworth Building.
-Later he began his own work and played a significant part in the world of architecture.
+Later he began his work and played a significant part in the world of architecture.

 Hugh Ferriss died on 28th January 1962 in Greenwich Village, New York.